 (Produced by Dale McGee & Tommy Couch)

 A mix of country and soul from some clean-cut, young white guys from southeastern Mississippi...
-Shaffier Glenn Smith (1936-2018) doesn't seem to have been a professional musician -- he was a sign painter by trade -- but he led this band for a while during the early 1970s, and they seem to have had fairly eclectic tastes.
-The Tempos included Shaffier Smith on guitar, as well as Bobby Joe Smith (lead guitar), Don Pittman (piano), Ronnie Rogers (drums), Larry Tidwell (steel guitar), and Wayne Thomas on bass, and additional vocals by a gal named Celeste Shirley.
-Living just above New Orleans, they tapped into Louisiana R&B from the Nevilles, as well as rock oldies from Lloyd Price and Wilbert Harrison...
-But there's some country stuff in there as well, songs by Merle Haggard and Jean Chapel, as well as some "rootsy" material in the middle, such as Delaney and Bonnie Bramlett's "Never Ending Song Of Love," and even some softer stuff such as a cover of John Denver's "Country Roads."
-Not sure of the date on this one, but from the song selection I'd guess it came out in 1972 or thereabouts.
+Shaffier Glenn Smith (1936-2018) doesn't seem to have been a professional musician -- he was a sign painter by trade, and he had a fairly iffy voice -- but he led this band for a while during the early 1970s, and they had pretty eclectic tastes.
+The Tempos included Shaffier Smith on guitar, as well as Bobby Joe Smith (lead guitar), Don Pittman (piano), Ronnie Rogers (drums), Larry Tidwell (steel guitar), and Wayne Thomas on bass, with additional vocals by a gal named Celeste Shirley.
+Living just above New Orleans, they tapped into Louisiana R&B from the Nevilles, as well as rock oldies from Lloyd Price and Wilbert Harrison, as well as some deep Texas soul, as heard in their (oddly low-key) cover of "If You're Looking For A Fool."
+There's some country stuff in there as well, songs by Merle Haggard and Jean Chapel, as well as some "rootsy" material in the middle, such as Delaney and Bonnie Bramlett's "Never Ending Song Of Love," as well as one original from Mr. Smith, "She's My Woman," a Charlie Rich-flavored white soul tune that is an album highlight.
+The record builds strength as it goes along, along with as the impression that Shaffier Smith had an intriguing vocal similarity to Freddy Fender.
+The album closes on a surprising note: his cover of John Denver's "Country Roads," which may be the best cover version of this song I've heard.
+Not sure of the date on this album, but from the song selection I'd guess it came out in 1972 or thereabouts.

 Warren Smith "Call Of The Wild" (Bear Family Records, 1990)